-Schengen visas allow people to stay in the Schengen area for up to 90 days every six-month period.
+Schengen visa allow people to stay in the Schengen area for up to 90 days every six-month period.

 As a German Embassy, we are responsible for processing your application if Germany is your main destination.